Ancient Mesopotamia: Sumerian and Accadians (3500-1900 BC)

 Clothing

 Clothing because of the climate and weaving techology was very simple.
 Sumerian men normally went barechested and wore a simple kilt-like skirt.
-Their skirts had waist ties to hold them up.
+You can se that in the sttute here (figure 1).
+The skirts had waist ties to hold them up.
 Women wore longer gowns that covered their upper torsos down to their ankles.
 The women's gowns were made so that the right arm and shoulder were left bare.
 The ancient Sumerians had two basic raw materials to use for clothing.
 One was wool from sheep.
 The other was a field crop--flax.
 This was used to produce linnen.
 The climate meant that clothing needs were limited.
 But even in Mesomptamia there can be could cool evenings.
 The limited choice of fabrics and weaving technology also restricted the creation of specialized garments, especially for the peasant class.
 Garments could, however, be made thicker for cooler weather.
 We have little information about children';s clothes.
 We have no information on garments specifically made for children.
 Younger children probably commonly went naked.
 Men were often clean shaven, butvsome had ong hair and beards.
 Women wore their hair long, commonly in braids which they then wrapped it around their heads.
 The same basic styles were worn by men and women of all social classes.
 The ruling classes, however, could afford the better, more finerly woven materials and more richly decorated.
 Both men and women wore jewelry, primarily earrings and necklaces.
 The ruling classes might have gold and silver jewlry. some times encrusted with precious stones, including lapis lazuli and carnelian.

 Religion